mparchment/salsabil-io/src/content/blog/hanbali-aqidah.md

 - *Lawami’ al-Anwar* by Ahmad b.
 Muhammad al-Saffarini

-This book is al-Saffarini magisterial commentary on Durrat al-Madiyyah.
+This book is al-Saffarini magisterial commentary on *Durrat al-Madiyyah*.

+- *Lawa'ih al-Anwar* by Ahmad b.
+Muhammad al-Saffarini

+This book is al-Saffarini's commentary on Ibn Abi Dawud's *Ha'iyyah*.

 # Mastery

-- *Sharh al-Aqa’id* al-Nasafiyyah by Sa’d al-Din al-Taftazani
-- *Al-'Aqidat Al-Sanusiyyah Al-Kubra* by Muhammad b.
-Idris al-Sanusi
+- *Al-Sunnah* by Abu Bakr al-Khallal

 # Relied-Upon Texts

 In his introduction to his edition of *Nihayat al-Mubtadi'in*, Shaykh Muhammad 'Abd al-Wahid said that, "the books relied upon by the Hanabilah in studying 'aqidah, which represent the predominant approach among them, are:
+W
 - *Mukhtasar al-Mu'tamad* by Al-Qadi Abu Ya'la
 - *Lum'at al-I'tiqad* by Muwaffaq [al-Din Ibn Qudamah]
 - *Nihayat al-Mubtadi'in* by Ibn Hamdan